-Our goal is to have a meaningful, positive and measureable impact on society, the environment and the economy.
+Our goal is to have a meaningful, positive and measurable impact on society, the environment and the economy.
 RBC supports a broad range of community initiatives through donations, sponsorships, environmental initiatives and employee volunteer activities.

 At RBC, we are committed to helping young people reach their full potential.
-Our employees are passionate about volunteering their time and energy to provide support and opportunities - whether it's to help open doors, overcome ill health or disadvantage, or realise their academic, athletic or entrepreneurial ambitions, RBC is here to support young people in creating a more positive future.
+Our employees are passionate about volunteering their time and energy to provide support and opportunities - whether it's to help open doors, overcome ill health or disadvantage, or realise their academic, athletic or entrepreneurial ambitions.
+RBC is here to support young people in creating a more positive future.

 SportsAid's patron is Her Royal Highness the Duchess of Cambridge.

 Sur les bancs de l'école has been RBC's Race charity partner in France since 2020.

 Founded in 2008, Sur les bancs de l'école provides a wide range of support to families of children with autism and more broadly Autism Spectrum Disorders (ASD).
 Colleagues in the Paris office organise pizza parties for the children and their families to come together.

 RBC has been supporting Teenage Cancer Trust since 2017 and has donated over £825k to date.
 Employees regularly volunteer and fundraise for the charity.

 Founded in 1976, The Prince's Trust supports thousands of vulnerable young people as they strive to get their lives on track and RBC partners with the charity in the UK, US and Canada.

 RBC has supported The Prince's Trust Enterprise Programme since 2019, giving over £800,000 in corporate donations and employee giving, as well as providing 1,000+ volunteer hours.
 Over the past five years, RBC has helped 312 entrepreneurs realise their potential by turning their business ideas into reality.